Diabetes UK reaffirms low calorie sweeteners’ intake recommendation

 New Diabetes UK nutrition guidelines: Low calorie sweeteners may be recommended

-The 2018 Diabetes UK evidence-based nutrition guidelines for the prevention and management of diabetes,1 released in February this year, reconfirm the earlier endorsement regarding the consumption of foods and drinks with low calorie sweeteners in diabetes and state that, “low calorie sweeteners are safe and may be recommended [for people with diabetes]”.
+The 2018 Diabetes UK evidence-based nutrition guidelines for the prevention and management of diabetes,1 released in March this year, reconfirm the earlier endorsement and recommendation regarding the consumption of foods and drinks with low calorie sweeteners in diabetes and state that, “low calorie sweeteners are safe and may be recommended [for people with diabetes]”.
 This statement is in line with the previous Diabetes UK recommendations in 20112, which recognised that: “Non-nutritive sweeteners are safe when consumed within the daily intake levels and may reduce HbA1c [glycated haemoglobin] when used as part of a low-calorie diet”.

 These latest nutrition guidelines were developed by an expert panel of specialist dietitians who updated the earlier recommendations from 2011 upon reviewing the recent published literature and grading the available evidence.
 The new elements added in the 2018 guidelines include that the focus is on food, rather than on nutrients, where this is possible, and that an individualized, flexible approach to diabetes and weight loss management is recommended.